AnacletoLAB/grape/README.rst

     from ensmallen.datasets.kgobo import ZFS
     graph = ZFS()

-You can learn more `on using the OBO graphs here on COLAB <https://colab.research.google.com/github/AnacletoLAB/grape/blob/main/tutorials/Ensmallen_Automatic_Graph_Retieval_KGOBO.ipynb>`_.
+You can learn more `on using the OBO graphs for computing several graph properties, embedding edges and nodes through a transE methos, and visualizing the embedded nodes and edges here on COLAB <https://colab.research.google.com/github/AnacletoLAB/grape/blob/main/tutorials/Ensmallen_Automatic_Graph_Retieval_KGOBO.ipynb>`_.

 Similarly, to retrieve graphs from `STRING <https://string-db.org/>`_, for instance Homo Sapiens, you can use: